HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

 ## HAProxy with and without Ambassador

+In version CF203 Ambassador is still included in the DX Helm chart to allow for a smooth transition to HAProxy.
+It will be removed in subsequent versions and therefore the configuration options below should be used to test Ambassador and HAProxy side-by-side and to eventually disable Ambassador.

 Both Ambassador and HAProxy can be enabled or disabled in the `applications` section of the Helm values.
 Depending on the combination of settings HAProxy is deployed by itself or in a side-by-side mode with Ambassador.
 The side-by-side mode is mainly used for migration from Ambassador to HAProxy.
 Refer to the [`Migrate from Ambassador to HAProxy`](./haproxy-migration.md) page for information about the migration.

 ```yaml